shan23chen/HealthLLM_Eval/README.md

 ## Results:

 Overall, fine-tuning BioBERT yielded the best results for the classification (0.80-0.90) and reasoning (F1 0.85) tasks.
-Of the LLM approaches, few-shot with CoT prompting yielded the best results for the classification (F1 0.67-0.77) and reasoning (F1 0.68) tasks, with results comparable to the BoW model (F1 0.60-0.75 and 0.68 for classification and reasoning, respectively) as table1 and figure 1(all are in Macro F1).
+Of the LLM approaches, few-shot with CoT prompting yielded the best results for the classification (F1 0.67-0.77) and reasoning (F1 0.68) tasks, with results comparable to the BoW model (F1 0.60-0.75 and 0.68 for classification and reasoning, respectively) as table 1 and figure 1(all are in Macro F1).
 ![chart 0](src/media/chart0.png)
 ![Figure 1](src/media/figure1.png)
 The total time needed to achieve the best-performing LLM results was 78 hours, compared to 0.08 and 0.01 hours to develop the best-performing BioBERT and BoW models, respectively (as figure 2).